Something incredible happened this weekend.

 I didn’t even know he was touring in the States right now.

 The idea that Adam Ant was coming to my city and I wasn’t going to be able to fulfill my dream of thirty years ago was a hard pill to swallow.
 But, life has a way of providing happy surprises.
 That’s where my sister comes in.
-Click here for the next part of the story.
-(Don’t be lazy.
-Click it.)
+She thought out of the box as usual and nabbed us tickets for his Wisconsin show.

 We headed up to Milwaukee yesterday afternoon nice and early, so we could get in line and have a good shot at getting near the stage for the General Admission show.
 Before we’d find out if we were early enough, we had to wait outside for two hours.
 Luckily, the others who were there early were absolutely hysterical and we had a good time.